News Just back from AMSSM 2026 · Seattle — Magnesium L-Threonate & Early Resistance Exercise in Concussion posters now available View posters →

 Primary Care Sports Medicine Fellow, Department of Family Medicine

 Sports medicine fellow and team physician for UCLA Women's Golf, Women's Tennis, Men's Volleyball, and Softball.
+Presenting author of the HERO Lab Magnesium L-Threonate poster at AMSSM 2026.
 Research interests include concussion, athletic performance, and sleep in elite athletes.

 BD